perfood/couch-auth/README.md

 - no more IP logging
 - `lockedUntil` and `activityLog` functionality has been removed

+Note that I'm no OAuth expert and only actively working on / performing security testing for the `local` email/PW authentication strategy.

 For issues and feature requests visit the [issue tracker](https://github.com/sl-nx/superlogin/issues).

+## Below is the (partially adjusted) original README:

 ## Overview